hmthanh/blog/about.md

 ---
-layout: page
+layout: home
 title: About
 permalink: /about/
 ---
-# Hi !
+## Hi !
 I'm Minh-Thanh Hoang 👋

 ## 🤗🤗🤗🤗